uncrayon/kyc-core-android/COMMERCIAL_LICENSE_TEMPLATE.md

   third-party claims arising from Licensee's use of the Software.

 9. Governing Law
-- This Agreement shall be governed by the laws of [State/Country].
+- This Agreement shall be governed by the laws of Mexico City.
 Parties may change this to the appropriate jurisdiction.

 10. Contact and Ordering
-- To obtain a commercial license, contact: <your-email@example.com>
+- To obtain a commercial license, contact: uliarp15@gmail.com
 - Replace placeholders above with the appropriate information and have the document reviewed by legal counsel before use.